coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 009.md

 ---
 **Session Date:** 3/16/2023

-We continue combat, opening with [[Garf]] taking a shotgun blast to the face.
+We continue combat, opening with [[content/Nuclear Chrome/Player Characters/Deceased/Garf]] taking a shotgun blast to the face.

 We finally end combat and Garf starts mutilating the corpse of the Bozo that had the shotgun and shot her.
 She eventually collapses as she's bleeding.
 We all start to come to terms with the state of everything, and [[Emerick]] calls [[Torrent]] for help.